alexvogel/traffic-sign-classification/writeup.md

 To increase the over all accuracy I introduced an additional convolutional layer and an additional fully connected layer.
 The gap between validation accuracy and test accuracy indicates overfitting.
 To reduce this gap I introduced dropouts (0.7) after conv2, con3, fc1 and fc2

-The learning rate of 0.001 and 0.00001 didn't work - with that rates the validation accuracy remained at 0.05 through all epochs.
+The learning rate of 0.001 and 0.00001 didn't work - with these rates the validation accuracy remained at 0.05 through all epochs.

-I generated as much new training data as there were no memory errors while training
+I generated as much new training data as possible that threw no memory errors when I started the training.

 The most important measures were to introduce dropout and to augment the training data to increase training samples and to balance the occurance of sign types.

 My final model results were:
-* validation set accuracy of 0.958
+* validation set accuracy: 0.958
-* test set accuracy of 0.941
+* test set accuracy: 0.941
-* accuracy on my traffic signs 1.0
+* accuracy on my traffic signs: 1.0

 The test accuray (0.941) is very near the validation accuracy (0.958).
 That proves that the model works well, generalizes well and does not overfit.